If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 • What was your intention at the time? or Do you think you wanted to die when you did this?

-• Did you need to go to hospital or get other sort of help?
+• Did you need to go to hospital or get any other sort of help?
 If so what happened?

 • What was happening at the time you made the attempt?
 What triggered the attempt?